siqim/Machine-Learning-with-Graphs/README.md

 # 1. Introduction
 This repo summarizes papers I've read for machine learning on graphs.
+I'm also writing tutorials on [zhihu.com](https://www.zhihu.com/people/miao-si-qi/columns) and they're in Chinese.

 # 2. Requirements
 I use basic packages from Anaconda3 with Python 3.8.5.
 To make my life easier, I also use the following packages to implement models.
 Please see `requirements.txt` for the full list.